 How old should a dog be before neutering/spaying?

 The ideal time to neuter your pet is between the age of 5-6 months.
-At this age it is easier because puppies have not matured, and females have not gone into heat.
-The recovery time of your pet is shorten when this is done earlier than later.
-This conversation depending on your pets needs can be had with your veterinarian when you are in for your puppy visits.
+At this age, it is easier because puppies have not matured, and females have not gone into heat.
+The recovery time of your pet is shortened when this is done earlier than later.
+This conversation depending on your pet’s needs can be had with your veterinarian when you are in for your puppy visits.

 How much does it cost to neuter/spay a dog?